 Live performances will enchant and educate in the Gazebo, featuring American Indian tales with Felicity Meza-Luna, story and song with Sylvia Tabb Lee, and tenacious women character portrayals from Darci Tucker as Alice Grierson and Sheila Arnold as Fannie May Hamer.
 Families can also enjoy face painting, period games and crafts, community tables and activities, plus perfume-distilling demonstrations with Rebecca Suerdieck.

 “MY TENACITY!” continues into Saturday evening with a Tenacious Women Concert from 6 to 10 p.m. on June 8.
 This special ticketed nighttime outdoor concert features performances by Davina & The Vagabonds, the Truetone Honeys and award-winning vocalist Desirée Roots.
 Concessions will be available for purchase with food, wine and beer trucks on site, and attendees are encouraged to bring chairs and blankets for lawn seating.
 A separate ticket to this evening event must be purchased.
-Attendees can choose from a General Admission ticket for $30, which includes two complimentary drink tickets, or a VIP ticket for $75, which includes access to a private seating area, two complimentary drink tickets and heavy hors d’oeuvres.
+General Admission tickets are $30, which includes two complimentary drink tickets.

 Event details and tickets to both the daytime and nighttime festivities are available at historyisfun.org/mytenacity.